Authenticated translation services in Dubai - MOJ certified legal document translation

 How long does will translation take?

-Standard will translations of 5-15 pages are completed within 24-48 hours.
-Express same-day service is available for urgent probate matters where court deadlines are imminent.
-Complex wills with multiple schedules, trust provisions, or codicils may require 3-5 business days.
-We provide an exact timeline after reviewing your specific document.
+Standard wills (5-15 pages): 24-48 hours.
+Express same-day for urgent probate.
+Complex wills with trusts or multiple schedules: 3-5 business days.
+We confirm exact timeline after reviewing your document.

 Is my will kept confidential?